 This page gathers information about implementation efforts and interest, along with interoperability testing plans.
 Maciej Machulak is the UMA group's implementation coordinator.
 Key existing implementations that we know about are noted below, in alphabetical order of the project or organization.

-The company ForgeRock has an Identity Platform that includes an implementation of UMA, with both an "UMA Provider" (authorization server component) and an "UMA Protector" (resource server component), targeted at both consumer and employee consent and data sharing use cases.
-The implementation is build on the open-source projects OpenUMA, OpenAM, and OpenIG.
-The case study Users Managing Delegated Access to Online Government Services was based on a POC performed with ForgeRock.
+The company ForgeRock (also at @ForgeRock) has an Identity Platform that includes an implementation of UMA 2.0, with both an "UMA Provider" (authorization server component) and an "UMA Protector" (resource server component), targeted at individual consent and data sharing use cases.
+The case studies Users Managing Delegated Access to Online Government Services and and Aggregating and Sharing Pension Information were based on POCs performed with earlier versions of the ForgeRock Identity Platform.

 The company Gluu (also at @GluuFederation) hosts the OXAuth open-source project, to which it has contributed an UMA component.
 The main use case for this implementation is enterprise usage; see the Enterprise UMA case study, the March 2014 "UMA for the Enterprise" webinar slides and recording, Gluu's UMA page, and its YouTube channel for more info.